nyangweso-rodgers/Web-Applications-with-React.js/React-Fundamentals/ReactJS-Toolchains/nextjs/Readme.md

     1. Server-side rendering (SSR)
     2. Additional server-side functionality
     3. An improved development and deployment toolchain
+* You use `React` Components to build user interfaces, and `Next.js` for additional features and optimizations.
+* By framework, we mean `Next.js` handles the tooling and configuration needed for `React`, and provides additional structure, features, and optimizations for your application.

 * It's significant for web app development because it helps with things like:
   * page routing,
   * server-side rendering, and
   * quick loading times, which are critical for generating a great user experience.

+# 9 Building Blocks of a Web Application
+* There are a few things you need to consider when building modern applications.
+Such as:
+    1. __UI__: how users will consume and interact with your application.
+    2. __Routing__ - how users navigate between different parts of your application.
+    3. __Data Fetching__ - where your data lives and how to get it.
+    4. __Rendering__ - when and where you render static or dynamic content.
+    5. __Integrations__ - what third-party services you use (CMS, auth, payments, etc) and how you connect to them.
+    6. __Infrastructure__ - where you deploy, store, and run your application code (Serverless, CDN, Edge, etc).
+    7. __Performance__ - how to optimize your application for end-users.
+    8. __Scalability__ - how your application adapts as your team, data, and traffic grow.
+    9. __Developer Experience__ - your team’s experience building and maintaining your application.

 # Setup
 ```sh